blex-max/expos/README.md

    off by one! (this affects error messages only, and has no impact on the output)
  - More extensive documentation
  - Add clip fraction/CLPM
+ - accept any number of alignment files as extra background
  - Record command used in VCF header

 ## Installation